derkiner/Iyzico_Practicum_Frontend-Projects/Week_2/Assignment1_JavaScript/README.md

 NOTES:
 - The design and color choice are all original.
 No boilerplate codes are used.
+- As the project leaves room for flexibility, I preferred to utilise a button to show the full date.
 - For the live version, visit my CodePen account => https://codepen.io/Digital_Nomad/full/jOYBZWW

 <hr>